 Please get in touch with People Ops if you're thinking about relocating, to start a discussion.
 In addition to cost considerations, we are sometimes limited in the number of local employment contracts we can offer to foreign nationals.

 In case of relocation due to business reasons (i.e. we really, really need you to, and you agree to it), we will take care of all the process and costs involved.

 If you're asked to indicate details of your employment/occupation on a visa application, please use the Status entity address as per your employment contract or consulting agreement.

 Please only refer to Status as your employer if you are formally employed by the DE/CH entity, otherwise you should indicate that you are self-employed or providing services as a freelance contractor, as appropriate.

-In case you need to indicate a company representative on your application, feel free to give @ceri's details (and let her know so she can expect a call from the immigration authorities).
+In case you need to indicate a company representative on your application, feel free to contact People Ops for details.